Septic Pipe Repair

 Our Septic Pipe Repair Process

 Septic pipe repair at Action Septic Service follows a structured, step by step process designed to identify the problem accurately and fix it right the first time.
+We employ smart solutions at every level to ensure your job is handled well from start to finish.

 Step 4 — Excavation and Repair — Our crew trenches down to the damaged pipe using a backhoe or compact excavator, removes the failed section, and installs new pipe with proper fittings, slope, and bedding.
 For trenchless jobs, we pull a cured in place liner through the existing pipe and seal it from the inside.
+Burst pipe emergencies and water line repair are handled with speed by our experienced hands.

 Step 5 — Testing, Backfill, and Closeout — We run a final camera inspection to verify the repair, check for proper flow, and confirm all joints are sealed.
 The trench gets backfilled with clean gravel and compacted soil, graded to match the surrounding terrain.
 You receive documentation of the completed repair for your records.
+We finish the job ready for you to tell your neighbors about our quality work.

 Brands We Use